 This may be attempted in dogs when their limbs cannot be amputated.
 This procedure typically involves the removal of the primary tumor and bone grafting.
 Dogs will need chemotherapy in conjunction with limb-sparing surgery.

 This is often needed to treat metastasized cancer.
 It is also necessary when dogs have limb-sparing surgery.
 Dogs will generally need to visit an oncologist weekly to get chemotherapy injections or infusions for six months or longer.
-Fortunately, the side effects of chemotherapy are often milder in dogs than they are in humans.
+Fortunately, the side effects of chemotherapy are often relatively mild in dogs.

 It's important to have an in-depth conversation with your veterinary oncologist so you can make the right treatment decisions for your dog.
 The oncologist will be able to provide the most up-to-date statistics about recovery and survival so you can make informed decisions.